osmcode/osm-testdata/grid/README.md

 height.
 They are arranged in a 10x10 square.
 So test 700 is in (7.0 1.0, 7.1 1.1), 701 is in (7.1 1.0, 7.2 1.1), 710 is in (7.0 1.1, 7.1 1.2).

+## WKT Files

+Each test case can contain its nodes, ways, and multipolygons in WKT format.
+To generate the `nodes.wkt` and `ways.wkt` files, run `make create-wkt`.
+This will read the `data.osm` files and create the WKT files.
+Note that the output may not be correct so you should check those files!

+The `multipolygons.wkt` file has to be created manually.

 ## Label Nodes

 Interesting points in the data can be labeled by adding an optional